-A home can be rescored if an Assessor performs an energy assessment after the improvements are made to the home.
+A home can be rescored ("Final" assessment) if an Assessor performs an energy assessment after the improvements are made to the home.

-7. Use of DOE Materials and DOE Seal
+7. Use of DOE Materials and DOE Seal/Logos

-The Home Energy Scoring Tool generates a report with three pieces of information:
+The Home Energy Scoring Tool generates a report that includes these three pieces of information:

-- The Home Energy Score graphic, including the home's current Score, its anticipated Score after recommended improvements are made, and estimated savings from improvements.
-Partners that choose to use the semi-customizable label option may have other information included on the Score page, e.g. estimated costs instead of savings.
+- 1. The Home Energy Score graphic, including the home's current Score, its anticipated Score after recommended improvements are made, and estimated savings from improvements.
+Partners that choose to use the semi-customizable label option may have other information included on the Score page, e.g., estimated costs instead of savings.
 Partners may include their organization's logo on the Home Energy Score report. - 2.
-Home facts, or the home's asset summary that lists each data point input into the Scoring Tool to generate a Home Energy Score, as well as the home's estimated energy use per year broken down by total MBtu, Score basis MBtu, and fuel type, e.g. electricity in kWh and natural gas in therms. - 3.
+Home facts, or the home's asset summary that lists each data point input into the Scoring Tool to generate a Home Energy Score, as well as the home's estimated annual energy costs (including a comparable reference for appraisal use cases) and estimated annual energy use broken down by total MBtu, Score basis MBtu, fuel type (e.g., electricity in kWh and natural gas in therms), and energy use per square foot.
+Photovoltaic generation in kWh can also be included where applicable. - 3.
 Cost-effective energy improvement recommendations that are broken down as "Repair Now" and "Replace Later."
 If the Partner chooses to use its own energy upgrade recommendations rather than those generated by the Scoring Tool, a generic Home Energy Score Recommendations page should be included in the final report.
 The blank recommendation page indicates the Assessor will provide recommendations separately from the report.